Burp Decoder Documentation

 When a part of the data has a transformation applied, the following things happen:

 The new editor enables you to work recursively, applying multiple layers of transformations to the same data, to unpack or apply complex encoding schemes.
-Further, can you edit the transformed data in any of the editor panels, not only the top panel.
+Further, you can edit the transformed data in any of the editor panels, not only the top panel.
 So, for example, you can take a complex data structure, perform URL and HTML decoding on it, edit the decoded data, and then reapply the HTML and URL encoding (in reverse order), to generate modified but validly formatted data to use in an attack.

 To perform manual decoding and encoding, use the drop-down lists to select the required transformation.
 The chosen transformation will be applied to the selected data, or to the whole data if nothing is selected.